pskshyam/Self-Driving-Car-Advanced-Lane-Line-Finding/writeup_template.md

 5. Using Hough Transform to find out line segments
 6. Drawn lines on the original images

-[//]: # (Image References)

-[image1]: ./test_images_output/grayscale/output_solidWhiteRight.jpg "Grayscale"
-[image2]: ./test_images_output/canny_edges/output_solidWhiteRight.jpg "Canny Edges"
-[image3]: ./test_images_output/masked_edges/output_solidWhiteRight.jpg "Masked Edges"
-[image4]: ./test_images_output/images_line_segments/output_solidWhiteRight.jpg "Line Segments"
+![alt text][image1] ![alt text][image2] ![alt text][image3] ![alt text][image4]

 A function process_image is created with the pipeline code which takes an image as input and returns image with line segments drawn.
+This function is used to modify the images of a video clip by replacing the frame with the function output.

+![alt text][image5]

 In order to draw a single line on the left and right lines, I modified the draw_lines() function by
-1. Finding slope and center with defined thresholds to avoid extreme slopes of both left and right lanes
+1. Finding slope and center of left and right lines with thresholds defined to avoid extreme slopes
 2. Finding single left and right lanes by averaging all lines slope and center
-3. Derived coordinates of the left and right lines
+3. Derived coordinates of the left and right lines (x1,y1,x2,y2) using formula y-y1 = M(x-x1) where M is the slope of the line, (x,y) is the center of the line and the value of y1 is given as height of the image
 4. Drawn left and right lane lines on the image

-![alt text][image1] ![alt text][image2] ![alt text][image3]
-![alt text][image4]

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+![alt text][image6]

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when there are sharp and blind curves
+One potential shortcoming would be what would happen when there are sharp and blind curves.

-Another shortcoming could be identifying lines in different conditions like darkness, foggy, raining, etc.
+Another shortcoming could be identifying lines in different conditions like darkness, fog, rain, etc.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to dynamically identifying region of interest (ROI) in any given image.
+A possible improvement would be to dynamically identifying regions of interest (ROI) in any given image.

-Another potential improvement could be to ...